 Terms can range between 5 and 25 years with loan amounts up to $5,000,000.
 SBA loans feature very attractive interest rates starting at 6.25%.

 To calculate what an SBA loan might cost your business, click here.

 With business lines of credit you’re able to borrow up to a maximum credit limit and only pay interest on the capital you borrowed.

 Repayment terms range up to 2 years with loan amounts up to $250,000.
 While interest rates for business lines of credit start at 8%, this type of financing can be a bit more expensive than what you’d find through a traditional bank.
 The advantage of working with a lender over a bank is that the speed of funding can be as fast as 1 business day.

 How to Evaluate the Top Financing Options for You

 While cost is obviously an important element to consider, it’s not the only factor you need to consider.

 Using a business loan calculator will help you finalize any initial cost estimates, but there are still a few more intangibles that should be recognized.

 Ideally, you should be reviewing two or more lenders before coming to terms with anyone.
 Even if their products, offers and costs are similar, reading their reviews will give you a much clearer idea of who they are as a company.

-Much like the collateral requirement, it’s much easier to work with a lender who does not charge their clients for wanting to pay off their loan earlier than scheduled.
-If having the option to pay off your loan early is important to you, this is definitely something to both ask lenders about as well as seek reviews about this specific subject.
+Much like the collateral requirement, it’s much easier to work with a lender who doesn’t charge their clients for wanting to pay off their loans earlier than scheduled.
+If having the option to pay off your loan early is important to you, be sure to do your research and ask lenders to be clear about their early payoff policies.